 Group classes are held year round on Sundays, except for days near certain holidays or in the event of obvious severe weather closings, rare building emergency, etc. We average approximately 43 open Sundays per year.
 Closings will be announced in advance, as possible, via e-mail to parents of all currently enrolled students.
 This website, for practical reasons, will not be as up-to-date as our e-mail announcements.
 If you are new to us or have not attended recently, please e-mail or call ahead re: our upcoming schedule.

-Novice and Intermediate Group classes are offered in blocks of four classes for $60, payable in full at the time of registration.
-The Advanced & Team Class is offered in blocks of four classes for $80, payable in full at the time of registration.
-There are no exceptions, no option for payment of "one class-at-a-time," no "try one to see if we like it" group lessons.
+All classes are offered in blocks of four classes for $80, payable in full at the time of registration.
+There are no exceptions, no option for payment of "one class-at-a-time," no "try one class to see if we like it."
 Regular attendance is expected.
 Frequent absences are disruptive not only to the student's continuity of learning, but also to other students and to the instructor, who must manage fairness in promotions as well as classroom seating availability.
 If class enrollment is near maximum capacity, there may be no carry forward of credits for students with frequent absences.
 It is only fair in such cases to make way for other students.
-Compared with other schools for music, dance, chess, etc. we know that our prices are low and our policy regarding credit for missed classes is generous - please do not abuse it.
-For questions please contact Dr. Koblentz on 732-219-0916, or email@example.com.
+Compared with other schools for music, dance, chess, etc. we know that our prices are reasonable and our policy regarding credit for missed classes is generous.
+For questions please contact Dr. Koblentz on 732-219-0916, or firstname.lastname@example.org.

 Although there are no refunds for missed classes for any reason, a student missing a class may, at our discretion, credit one absence towards the next block of four classes.
 Except for sudden illness or family emergencies, we would appreciate advance notice of a student's absence.
 As stated above, frequent absences are not only discouraged, but if a class is nearly full, may result in the student losing their place in the class.